Huc91/test-sbp/README.md

 4. Added the store
 - I handled the error validation myself no libraries
 - Added a small unit test with vitest for the component (run out of time so it's the bare minimum to be acceptable)
+- Not required fields: if a field is not required and the Backend need it to a default value, I can set a default value and send it.
+I would do it in the part where I handle the emit of the submit.

 ## Feedback